 Xylitol has recently emerged as a substitute for regular sugar.
 It’s becoming popular because xylitol prevents dental cavities and plaque formation in humans.
 It’s also suitable for diabetic people who are looking for a natural sugar substitute, given its low glycemic index.

-Apart from xylitol being used in chewable vitamins, chewing gums, breath mints, candies and sweetened processed foods, there has been an influx of peanut and other nut-based spreads in the consumer market.
-Unfortunately, this additive in processed peanut butter which is apparently safe for humans, has proven to be highly toxic to dogs — even if consumed in minute quantities.
-This means, it’s no longer easy to give a straightforward answer to the question of whether or not peanut butter is safe to be fed to your dog.
+Apart from xylitol being used in chewable vitamins, chewing gums, breath mints, candies, and sweetened processed foods, there has been an influx of peanut and other nut-based spreads in the consumer market.
+Unfortunately, this additive in processed peanut butter which is apparently safe for humans has proven to be highly toxic to dogs — even if consumed in minute quantities.
+This means it’s no longer easy to give a straightforward answer to the question of whether or not peanut butter is safe to be fed to your dog.

-As per a research published in 2010, dogs that happen to ingest as little as 0.1 gram of xylitol per kilogram of body weight can lead to hypoglycaemia: a rapid and dangerous drop in a dog’s blood sugar.
+As per research published in 2010, dogs that happen to ingest as little as 0.1 gram of xylitol per kilogram of body weight can lead to hypoglycemia: a rapid and dangerous drop in a dog’s blood sugar.
 The symptoms of this condition include staggering, appearing disoriented, collapsing, weakness, and seizures.
 A slightly greater dose to the tune of 0.5 g/kg xylitol can debilitate a dog’s liver cells, often even causing death.
-For dogs having pre-existing medical like diabetes, hepatitis, and others, they are likely to be even more sensitive to xylitol dosing.
+For dogs having pre-existing medical like diabetes, hepatitis, and others, are likely to be even more sensitive to xylitol dosing.

 Given its toxic nature, it starts showing symptoms in your dog within 60 minutes of ingestion.
 Contact a veterinary expert immediately to take concrete steps.